medo64/AASeq/docs/Plugins.md

 This static method will return the instance of the command.
 No configuration data is expected as each command execution has a separate instance.

+#### ValidateData Method

+This method will return validated data for the instance.

 #### TryExecute Method